midas-network/covid19-scenario-modeling-hub_archive/data-processed/README.md

 The standard scenario id should be used as given in in the scenario description in the [main Readme](https://github.com/midas-network/covid19-scenario-modeling-hub).
-Scenario id's include a captitalized letter and date as YYYY-MM-DD, e.g., `A-2020-12-22`.
+Scenario IDs include a captitalized letter and date as YYYY-MM-DD, e.g., `A-2020-12-22`.